+"PRULink Funds"

-"PruLink Funds" means the whole range of investment-linked funds that are the Company.
+means the whole range of investment-linked funds that are available to Prudential Singapore policyholders.

+"Share"

-"Share" means a Share of no par value in any one class in the capital of
+means a Share of no par value in any one class in the capital of the Company.

+"Shareholder" "SRS"

-"Shareholder" means a holder of Shares.
+means a holder of Shares.

-"SRS" means the scheme referred to by the Ministry of Finance as the time to time.

-Supplementary Retirement Scheme or such other scheme as shall replace or supersede the Supplementary Retirement Scheme from
+means the scheme referred to by the Ministry of Finance as the Supplementary Retirement Scheme or such other scheme as shall replace or supersede the Supplementary Retirement Scheme from time to time.

 Prudential Singapore, an indirect wholly-owned subsidiary of UK-based Prudential plc, is one of Singapore's leading life insurance companies.
-We have been serving the financial needs of Singapore for over 89 years, delivering a suite of product offerings through our network of 5,000 financial consultants and our bank partners.
-We are one of the market leaders in Protection, Savings and Investment-linked plans with S\$43.1 billion funds under management as at 31 December 2019.
+We are one of the market leaders in Protection, Savings and Investment-linked plans with S\$43.1 billion funds under management as at 31 December 2020.